Prosecutors in Gracey fraud case pursue money used to rent Beverly Hills mansion

 On July 7, Santopietro sent an email to Gracey with the subject line “YOUR SEC ISSUES” which outlined concerns that Gracey’s funds might be the result of fraud, according to the warrant.

-Further, Gracey explicitly stated to Santopietro that he needed the house in order to “raise additional funds from investors,” according to the warrant.
+Further, Gracey explicitly stated to Santopietro that he needed the house to “raise additional funds from investors,” according to the warrant.

 Federal officials declined to comment on whether Santopietro himself would be charged.

 Santopietrio could challenge the forfeiture order.
 Further, even if the forfeiture is upheld in court, there is no certainty as to how the funds might be allocated.
-A judge could decide to distribute them in proportion to each investor’s claim—but the judge could also rule that, because the funds came in during the final months of Gracey’s alleged scheme, the money should go to investors from those final months.
+A judge could decide to distribute them in proportion to each investor’s claim — but the judge could also rule that, because the funds came in during the final months of Gracey’s alleged scheme, the money should go to investors from those final months.

 Wilkinson said federal investigators are still tracking other possible assets that might also be returned to Gracey’s investors.